skrattaren/apf.rst/apf.rst

 + [p.
 136] "Mrs Earwig"

-  Mrs Earwig first appeared in the Discworld short story "The Sea And Little Fishes", where she challenged a centipede to an arse-kick... sorry, challenged Granny Weatherwax's authority.
+  Mrs Earwig first appeared in the Discworld short story **The Sea And Little Fishes** where she challenged a centipede to an arse-kick... sorry, challenged Granny Weatherwax's authority.

-  In some ways the second half of "`A Hat Full Of Sky`_" is as much as sequel to "`The Sea and Little Fishes`_" as it is to "`The Wee Free Men`_".
+  In some ways the second half of "`A Hat Full Of Sky`_" is as much as sequel to **The Sea and Little Fishes** as it is to "`The Wee Free Men`_".

 + [p.
 179] "'It's pronounced Ah-wij,' said Mrs Earwig coldly."